neuronsimulator/nrn/vector.rst

         time at which values are copied from vsrc to var.
 Note that for variable step methods, unless continuity is specifically requested, the function is a step function.
-Also, for the local variable dt method, var MUST be associated with the cell that contains the currently accessed section (but see the paragraph below about the use of a point_process_object inserted as the first arg).
+Also, for the local variable dt method, var MUST be associated with the cell that contains the section accessed via sec=sec in the arg list (but see the paragraph below about the use of a point_process_object inserted as the first arg).

-        For the fixed step method
+        For the fixed step method,
         transfers take place on entry to :func:`finitialize` and  on entry to :func:`fadvance`.
         At the beginning of :func:`finitialize`, ``var = v.x[0]``.
 On :func:`fadvance` a transfer will
-        take place if t will be (after the ``fadvance`` increment) equal or greater than the associated time of the next index.
+        take place if t will be equal
+        or greater than the associated time of the next index after the ``fadvance`` increment.
 	For the variable step methods, transfers take place exactly at the times specified by the Dt or tvec arguments.

         The system maintains a set of play vectors and the vector will be removed